Part 1 of 2.

 I use the dog state of mind to figure out where the dog stress level is.
 Most dogs will show their stressed state of mind right away but some don’t.
 Believe me; there are many stressed dogs just like many stressed humans.

-In order for the dog to learn to relax we need to learn how to relax ourselves.
+In order for the dog to learn to relax we need to learn how to relax.
 Once you learn the art of relaxation, then you can use the knowledge to teach your dog how to do the same thing.

 First, you need to create a time and space to practice relaxation.
 Start with at least a couple of days a week for half an hour each day.
 Find a place that you can be alone with no physical and mental distractions.